 #5.
 Yangon’s historic architecture

 Yangon’s architecture and history are especially interesting – The city doesn’t feel over-built, though there’s a noticeable spate of construction.
 The embassy district in particular has some spectacular villas.
 City-wide, as in Havana, old buildings are beautiful and captivating but many are fairly run-down (still very photo-worthy with incredible architecture).

 Yet it’s not all colonial by any means and there are lots of utilitarian office and apartment blocks in the mix.
 It makes for fascinating exploration whether on foot or in a taxi.
 Add much more to your visit with the following expertise:

-A favourite was a dish of slow-cooked pork with black bean sauce.
+Our favourite dish in Yangon was slow-cooked pork with black bean sauce.
 If you’ll indulge our ongoing hyperbole, it was the best pork we’ve ever eaten.
 Food in Yangon is the perfect level of spice (for our dainty foreigners’ palates).
 It’s not fiery like full-strength Thai food, nor fierce like vindaloo.
-Fruit markets are an incredible sight and offered the biggest avocados we’ve ever seen.
 Plan to gorge on mohinga – roughly it’s Myanmar’s pad Thai – the national dish (fish noodle soup).

-A few Yangon restaurant recommendations – some we enjoyed during our visit, and others have opened recently (as of May 2016) to rave reviews:
+A few Yangon restaurant recommendations – some we enjoyed during our visit, and others have opened recently to rave reviews: